niygomhonor/Wildlife-Tracker-App/README.md

 ### APPLICATION DESCRIPTION

-This application will allow user to design his desired hero and put him in any squad he/she want.
+This application will allow Rangers to track wildlife sightings in the area.

  ### TECHNOLOGIES USED